svHatch/svHatch/README.md

 🌱 I’m currently learning Python a bit more deeply.

 I am looking to collaborate on software the contributes to the open source geospatial field.

-You can find me at scott.v.hatcher (at) pm.me